floriankraemer/floriankraemer.github.io/about.markdown

 During my career, I also planned and introduced a CI/CD process, I implemented a security incident handling process within a department in cooperation with the security team to ensure that our processing complied with SOC2 and ISO 27001.
 To measure performance metrics of the product, I selected a tool and created a process that, as a part of the release process, verifies the quality of performance of the product.
 Together with the product owners, I’ve created service level objectives for this initiative.

-I’m pro-active and try to see problems before they escape and plan accordingly.
+I’m proactive and try to see problems before they escape and plan accordingly.
 I like to communicate with the stakeholders in a project.
 -->